This gluten free chocolate pound cake is moist, rich, and loaded with chocolate chips. It's the perfect cake for the chocolate lovers in your life.

 - In a medium bowl combine the cocoa powder, flour, baking powder, and salt.
 Stir with a whisk and set aside.

-- In the bowl of a stand mixer cream the butter and both sugars for 3 minutes on medium speed.
+- In the bowl of a stand mixer, cream the butter and both sugars for 3 minutes on medium speed.
 It should look lighter in color.

-- Add each egg one at a time mixing well after each addition.
+- Add each egg, one at a time, mixing well after each addition.
 Scrape the sides of the bowl to make sure everything is combined.

-Donna Anglin
+Donna Anglin says

 This sounds delicious and I can't wait to make it!
 I wonder if plain Greek yogurt would work in place of sour cream?